wholder/LaserCut/README.md

 - Or, hold down Shift and click one of the selected shapes to remove it from the selected set
 - With two, or more shapes selected (purple color), choose **Edit->Group Selected** to add these shapes to a group.
 Note: grouped shapes (blue color) can still be individually selected to edit paramaters, but moving any shape will move the entire group
 - To ungroup grouped shapes, select the group (blue color when selected) the choose **Edit->Ungroup Selected**
+- Double Click with Meta Down to zoom in on the location clicked, Shift-Double Click with Meta Down to zoom out.

 ## Constructive Geometry on Grouped Shapes
 - Grouped shapes can be combined into new shapes by using constructive geometry.
 For example, create two, overlapping rectangles and group them.
 The, with the group selected (blue color) choose **Edit->Add Grouped Shape(s) to Selected Shape** to add other grouped shapes to the selected shape (the one showing the (+) move control).
 For example: